Iuliana-Ionita-Laza/QRGWAS/README.md

 - Columns from "P_QR0.1" to "P_QR0.9": quantile-specific QR p-value for the quantile levels 0.1, 0.2, ..., 0.9.
 - Columns from "BETA_QR0.1" to "BETA_QR0.9": quantile-specific QR effect size for the quantile levels 0.1, 0.2, ..., 0.9.

+## Performance for large data

+QR GWAS analysis across nine quantile levels for a dataset with 325K samples and 8.5M variants typically requires approximately 1,946 CPU hours on a single CPU core.
+To speed up the process, it is highly recommended to divide the whole genome genotype data into scattered segments of variants.
+For instance, by splitting the genome-wide data into 1,000 scattered chunks, the analysis of 325K samples and 8.5K variants can be completed in about 1.9 hours, on avearge approximately 0.2 hours per quantile level.